Navigating the Space of Symmetric CMC Surfaces: Integrable Surface Theory

-For $M$ being a torus \cite{Hi} gives a way to write down all possible families $\nabla^{\lambda}$ and explicitly parametrize the corresponding CMC immersion.
-This procedure depends crucially on the fact that the first fundamental group of the torus is abelian.
-Thus there cannot be a straight forward generalization of the theory to higher genus surfaces.
-However, for higher genus CMC surfaces, to which we restrict if not otherwise stated, it has been proven more useful to concentrate on the gauge equivalence classes of the connections $\nabla^{\lambda}$.
+For $M$ a torus Hitchin \cite{Hi} developed a theory classifying all possible families $\nabla^{\lambda}$ and explicitly parametrizing the corresponding CMC immersions.
+This procedure depends crucially on the fact that the first fundamental group of the torus is abelian so there is no straightforward generalization of the theory to higher genus surfaces.
+For higher genus CMC surfaces (to which we restrict if not otherwise stated) it has been proven useful to first consider the gauge equivalence classes of the connections $\nabla^{\lambda}$.
 Thus let $\mathcal A^2=\mathcal A^2(M)$ be the moduli space of flat $\SL(2,\C)$ connections modulo gauge transformations.
-It inherits the structure of a complex analytic variety of dimension $6g-6$ whose singularity set consists of the gauge classes of reducible connection, by identifying $\mathcal A^2$ with the character variety of $\SL(2,\C)$ representations of the fundamental group of $M$ modulo conjugation as in \cite{G}, or by carrying through an infinite dimensional K\"ahler reduction as in \cite{Hi1}.
+This space inherits the structure of a complex analytic variety of dimension $6g-6$ whose singular set consists of the gauge classes of reducible connections.
+This can be seen by identifying $\mathcal A^2$ with the character variety of $\SL(2,\C)$ representations of the fundamental group of $M$ modulo conjugation as in \cite{G}, or by carrying out an infinite dimensional K\"ahler reduction as in \cite{Hi1}.\\